-- (1) The Chief Internal Audit Officer may decide: - (a) to investigate a report formally; - (b) to investigate a report under another applicable law, policy or procedure; or - (c) to take action of an investigative nature short of a formal investigation;
+- (1) The Chief Internal Audit Officer may decide: - (a) to investigate a report formally; - (b) to investigate a report under another applicable law, policy or procedure; or - (c) to take action of an investigative nature short of a formal investigation; - (i) This may include conducting an inquiry, audit or preliminary assessment: - (d) that the matter does not need further investigation (for example, if it has already been investigated or resolved); or - (e) to refer the report to another agency. - (2) The Chief Internal Audit Officer may consult relevant delegates, Company staff and University staff in making these decisions.
+Any such consultations will be confidential, and will be protected under this policy and the PID Act. - (3) If the Chief Internal Audit Officer decides not to investigate, they must: - (a) provide the reporter with reasons; - (b) inform the reporter of how to request a review of the decision; and - (c) notify the NSW Ombudsman. - (4) If the Chief Internal Audit Officer decides to refer the matter to another agency, they must provide the reporter with: - (a) details of the referral; and - (b) a contact person at the other agency. - (5) If the Chief Internal Audit Officer decides that the University will investigate: - (a) investigations involving staff subject to the University Enterprise Agreement will be conducted consistently with the University Enterprise Agreement; - (b) investigations involving people who are not subject to the University Enterprise Agreement will be conducted as provided in clause 17.

-- (i) This may include conducting an inquiry, audit or preliminary assessment; - (d) that the matter does not need further investigation (for example, if it has already been investigated or resolved); or - (e) to refer the report to another agency. - (2) The Chief Internal Audit Officer may consult relevant delegates and University staff in making these decisions.
-Any such consultations will be confidential, and will be protected under this policy and the PID Act. - (3) If the Chief Internal Audit Officer decides not to investigate, they must: - (a) provide the reporter with reasons; - (b) inform the reporter of how to request a review of the decision; and - (c) notify the NSW Ombudsman. - (4) If the Chief Internal Audit Officer decides to refer the matter to another agency, they must provide the reporter with: - (a) details of the referral; and - (b) a contact person at the other agency. - (5) If the Chief Internal Audit Officer decides that the University will investigate: - (a) investigations involving staff subject to the Enterprise Agreement will be conducted consistently with the Enterprise Agreement; - (b) investigations involving people who are not subject to the Enterprise Agreement will be conducted as provided in clause 17. - (6) The Chief Internal Audit Officer may refer a report to another specialist unit within the University. - (a) That unit must manage any referred public interest disclosure consistently with this policy and the PID Act. - (b) Examples of specialist units to which reports may referred include the Human Resources, Privacy and Cyber Security teams. - (7) Before providing information to a person who is the subject of a public interest disclosure, the Chief Internal Audit Officer or other relevant delegate must: - (a) review the information; and - (b) take appropriate steps to protect the reporter's identity and prevent detrimental action.
+- (6) The Chief Internal Audit Officer may refer a report to another specialist unit within the University. - (a) That unit must manage any referred public interest disclosure consistently with this policy and the PID Act. - (b) Examples of specialist units to which reports may referred include the Human Resources, Privacy and Cyber Security teams. - (c) The Chief Internal Audit Officer must: - (i) inform the reporter before referring the report to another specialist unit within the University; and - (ii) take appropriate measures to protect the reporter's identity as set out in clause 19. - (7) Before providing information to a person who is the subject of a public interest disclosure, the Chief Internal Audit Officer or other relevant delegate must: - (a) review the information; and - (b) take appropriate steps to protect the reporter's identity and prevent detrimental action.

-17 Investigations when the Enterprise Agreement does not apply
+17 Investigations when the University Enterprise Agreement does not apply

-- (1) The Chief Internal Audit Officer may undertake or arrange any preliminary enquiries they consider necessary. - (2) For less serious matters, the Chief Internal Audit Officer may consult with the relevant supervisor or delegate and decide to deal directly with the person the subject of the public interest disclosure. - (a) This may involve a supervisor or relevant delegate seeking to resolve the matter by: - (i) guidance; - (ii) counselling;
+- (1) The Chief Internal Audit Officer may undertake or arrange any preliminary enquiries they consider necessary. - (2) For less serious matters, the Chief Internal Audit Officer may consult with the relevant supervisor or delegate of the Company.
+They may decide to deal directly with the person the subject of the public interest disclosure, or to instruct the competent body of the Company to deal with them. - (a) This may involve a supervisor or relevant delegate seeking to resolve the matter by: - (i) guidance; - (ii) counselling; - (iii) warning; - (iv) mediation or other dispute resolution process;